-Elementary Education (K-6), Class A
+Elementary Education (K-6), Class A Candidates must successfully:

 - 1. Complete all course work on the State-approved Checklist. - 2.
 Obtain an overall GPA of \geq 3.00 based on a 4.00 system. - 3.
 Pass a written comprehensive examination that covers the content of the program. - 4.
 Make application for certification through the Educator Preparation Program.